IShengFang/ishengfang.github.io/index.md

 [[github]](https://github.com/IShengFang) [[facebook]](https://www.facebook.com/I.Sheng.Fang) [[instagram]](https://www.instagram.com/ishengfang/) [[curriculum vitae]](./ishengfang_cv.pdf)

-I received my Master degree in Robotics at National Yang Ming Chiao Tung University (the merger of National Chiao Tung University and National Yang Ming University) in February, 2023.
+I received my Master degree in Robotics at National Yang Ming Chiao Tung University (the merger of National Chiao Tung University and National Yang Ming University).
 My advisors are  [Prof. Yong-Sheng Chen](https://www.cs.nctu.edu.tw/members/detail/yschen) and  [Prof. Wei-Chen (Walon) Chiu](https://walonchiu.github.io/).
 Before that, I was a graduate student of Department of Computer Science in National Cheng Chi University, Taiwan.
 My advisor is [Prof. Yan-Tsung Peng ](http://www.cs.nccu.edu.tw/~ytpeng/).
 I was a research assistants of Enriched Vision Applications Lab, National Chiao Tung University from September 2018 to September 2019, led by [Prof.Wei-Chen (Walon) Chiu](https://walonchiu.github.io/).
 I received my Bachelor degree in Mathematical Science at National Chengchi University in January, 2018.

 My research interests are in the area of generative models, depth estimation, style transfer, computer vision, and deep learning.
 I am also interested in their creative application, such as East Asian Ideograph font design and style transfer.
 I believe AI is leverage, augmenting human ability not only in monotonous tasks but also in content creation.